thoufix/meme_game/README.md

 The pipeline is created using AWS Code Pipeline.
 The pipeline pulls the code from GitHub and deploys it to S3 whenever a change is detected in the code.

 ## Cost
 All services used are eligible for the [AWS Free Tier](https://aws.amazon.com/free/).
-However, charges will incur at some point, so it's recommended that you shut down resources after completing this tutorial.
+However, charges will incur at some point, so it's recommended that you shut down resources after completing it.